faouellet/faouellet.github.io/_tabs/about.md

 # MIT License
 ---

 This blog serves as a means by which I can share the development of some my personal projects.
-These will tend to gravitate towards compiler-related technologies as well as parallel systems, the two areas of computer science I am most passionate about.
 Hopefully, the contents of this blog might be useful to others.

 ## Obligatory disclaimer